Optimal $L^2$ Extensions of Openness Type: Optimal L2 Extension Theorems of Openness Type

 Let $\Omega$ be an open Riemann surface admitting Green functions $G_\Omega$.
 Let $(V,w)$ be a connected coordinate chart of $\Omega$.
 Let $\kappa_\Omega(w) = B_\Omega(w)|dw|^2$ and $c_\beta(w)|dw|$ be the Bergman kernel form and the logarithmic capacity of $\Omega$, i.e.

-Suita \cite{Suita1972} conjectured that $\pi B_\Omega(z_0) \geq c_\beta(z_0)^2$, and the equality holds if and only if $\Omega$ is conformally equivalent to the unit disc $\DD$ less a possible closed polar set.
+Suita \cite{Suita1972} conjectured that $\pi B_\Omega(z_0) \geqslant c_\beta(z_0)^2$, and the equality holds if and only if $\Omega$ is conformally equivalent to $\DD$ less a possible closed polar set.
 The inequality part of the conjecture was solved by Blocki \cite{Blocki2013} and Guan-Zhou \cite{GuanZhou2012}, and the equality part was solved by Guan-Zhou \cite{GuanZhou2015}.
-Using Remark \ref{Rmk:ConcaveLinear}, we have a different approach to a key step of the proof to the equality part.
+Using Remark \ref{Rmk:ConcaveLinear}, we have a different approach to a key step of proving the equality part of Suita's conjecture.